torjc01/docker-ojs/README.md

     $ git clone https://github.com/pkp/docker-ojs.git
     ```

-2. Go to the directory of your OJS version of your choice:
+2. Set your environment variables

     ```bash
-    $ cd versions/3_2_0-1/alpine/apache/php
+    $ mv .env.TEMPLATE .env
     ```

+    Edit your .env file to fit your needto fit your needs.
+    You will probably like to chage your OJS_VERSION, ports, and names.
+    For a detailes description of all the environment variables take a look to ["Environment Variables"](#) sectionj.

+3. Download the ojs config file related to your version

+    ```bash
+    $ source .env && wget "https://github.com/pkp/ojs/raw/${OJS_VERSION}/config.TEMPLATE.inc.php" -O ./volumes/config/ojs.config.inc.php
+    ```

+    ```
     | **TIP: Map your config** |
     |:-----------------------------------------------------------------------------------|
     | In production sites you would like to change the default configuration. <br /> The recommended way is uncommenting the environment variable sections in your docker-compose.yml and set the [environment variables](#environment-variables) properly. |
     | More info at ["Easy way to change config stuff"](#easy-way-to-change-config-stuff) |

-3. Run the stack:
+4. Run the stack:
     ```bash
     $ docker-compose up
     ```

     Docker-compose will pull images from dockerHub and do all the hard work for you to rise a full functional OJS stack.
+    You can add the "-d" parameter to the call if you like to run it detached.

 4. Access **http://127.0.0.1:8081** and continue through web installation process.